JDaggers/Stow/README.md

 ```

 #### Optional:
-Programs which there are no configuration for but which are used in this installation.
+Programs which there is no configuration for but which are used in this installation.

 Nitrogen is a basic wallpaper application
 ```